The House of Lords is emerging as a powerful pro-fracking advocate inside government.

 As well as being a minister Howell also works for the British Institute of Energy Economics, a oil and gas lobbying group.
 Sponsors include Baroness Hogg’s BG Group.

 The ex-head of BP is a predictable supporter of unconventional gas.
 As director of Cuadrilla, the UK’s biggest fracking company, Lord Browne has a direct financial incentive to push hydraulic fracturing.
 Handy, then that he also works in the Cabinet Office, the nerve centre of government decision making.

 Browne has recently come to the aid of the UK fracker, probably investing a further $20m to add to his existing $40m holding.

 One of Browne’s principal roles is to appoint executives to government boards.
 In this he has been remarkably successful.
 In a recent report, Browne reports he has created 59 such positions.
-See here for a list of these appointees.
+See the appointees here (bottom of page).

 Browne’s role is to mould departments to think the same way he does.
 In the above report he complains: “some Boards still face significant issues around prioritisation and agenda setting, quality of information, engagement by junior Ministers and calibre of secretariat support.”
 To remedy the malaise Browne trains minsters and civil servants at his Major Projects Leadership Academy.

 To add to the financial conflicts of interest of executive members of the Whitehall establishment, the oil and gas industry’s support also includes secondments, whereby fifty people inside government are paid by the oil and gas industry.